rahulma5777/rahul-portfolio-dotnet-fullstack/README.md

   service performance by 35 percent and migrated legacy VB.NET applications to .NET Core.
 Here I demonstrate similar architecture patterns that enable scalability and maintainability.
 * **CI/CD & Cloud:** In my previous roles I automated builds and deployments using Azure DevOps and Jenkins, reducing deployment times significantly.
-While this repository does not include live pipelines, the `/docs/CI‑CD.md` file outlines how to build and deploy using those tools, reflecting my experience with CI/CD practices and cloud platforms.
+This repository now includes a GitHub Actions workflow that restores, builds and tests both the back‑end and front‑end on every push or pull request.
+See `.github/workflows/ci.yml` for the pipeline.
+The `/docs/CI‑CD.md` file still outlines how to build and deploy using other tools, reflecting my experience with CI/CD practices and cloud platforms.

 ## 🧭 Future Enhancements